Polariton Laser in the Bardeen-Cooper-Schrieffer Regime: Gain mechanism of the polariton laser

-While devices like device I show spectral features distinct from a photon laser and similar to a polariton BEC, the absorption spectra of their electronic media reveal a many-body phase different from BEC.
-As described above, with linear polarization selectivity of the cavity, we are able to probe the electronic gain of the strongly coupled TE mode via the weakly coupled TM mode using time-resolved reflectance of a pulsed probe laser (see Methods for more details).
-As shown in Fig.~\ref{fig:R-spectra}a, without pump, we measure TM absorption at the exciton resonance below the band continuum and above the TE polariton energy.
-With increasing pump power but still below threshold, the exciton resonance disappears into the absorption edge of the band continuum.
+While the observed polariton laser shows spectral features distinct from a photon laser and similar to a polariton BEC, the absorption spectra of the electronic media reveal a many-body phase different from BEC.
+As described above, with linear polarization selectivity of the cavity, we are able to probe the electronic gain of the strongly coupled TE mode via the weakly coupled TM mode using time-resolved reflectance of a pulsed probe laser.
+We show examples of the TM reflection spectra of a polariton laser in Fig.~\ref{fig:R-spectra}(a).
+Without pump, we measure TM absorption at the exciton resonance below the band continuum and above the TE polariton energy.
+With increasing pump power the exciton absorption becomes stronger.
+At even higher pump power but still below threshold, the discrete exciton resonance is no longer resolvable and the spectra have the shape of an absorption edge of the band continuum.
 This implies that there is strong screening and band gap renormalization to lower energies, and that the carrier density is already near the Mott density.
-Close to threshold, a peak above unity emerges; its height and width increase with further increase of the pump power (Fig.~\ref{fig:R-spectra}a inset).
+Close to threshold, a peak above unity emerges; its height and width increase with further increase of the pump power [Fig.~\ref{fig:R-spectra}(a), inset].
 This shows optical gain due to population inversion.
-Corresponding TE emission and reflection spectra are provided in the Supplementary Information.
+Corresponding TE emission and reflection spectra are provided in Appendix~\ref{app:TE_spectra}.

-We summarize in Fig.~\ref{r771_vsDens.fig}b the evolution of the resonances and gain with the pump power.
-The TM exciton resonance blue-shifts with increasing pump power but quickly broadens and becomes non-resolvable, corresponding to the Mott transition at moderate pump power well below threshold.
-In contrast, the discrete TE resonance continues to exist despite the Mott transition and the presence of gain in TM; it blue-shifts continuously with increasing carrier density throughout the pump powers used.
+A condensed version of the experimental data, including the evolution of the resonances and gain with the pump power, is shown in Fig.~\ref{r771_vsDens.fig}(b).
+The TM exciton resonance blueshifts with increasing pump power but quickly broadens and becomes nonresolvable, corresponding to the Mott transition at moderate pump power well below threshold.
+In contrast, the discrete TE resonance continues to exist despite the Mott transition and the presence of gain in TM; it blueshifts continuously with increasing carrier density throughout the pump powers used.
 Lasing takes place as the polariton ground state frequency enters the gain region and the frequency stays within the gain region at higher pump power, showing clearly a lasing transition driven by fermionic population inversion.